 How To Remove Stains From Mango Wood?

 You can remove stains from mango wood using mineral spirits or alcohol.
-Soak lint-free tack cloth in a mineral spirit and wipe down the surface until stains remove from mango wood.
+Soak lint-free tack cloth in a mineral spirit and wipe down the surface until stains are removed from mango wood.

 Stains dissolve well in alcoholic chemicals like mineral spirit.
 Repeat the same wiping procedure until all the stains are removed.